developeruche/cryptography-n-zk-research/README.md

 ## BLS Multi Sign Threshold Wallet (Powered by Shimir secret sharing protocol)

+## Sum Check Protocol

+Suppose we are given a v-variate polynomial g defined over a finite field F. The purpose of the sum-check protocol is for the prover to provide the verifier with the sum of evaluations over the boolean hypercube.

 NOTE: THIS IS NOT TO BE USED IN PRODUCTION.
 THIS IS A RESEARCH PROJECT.